Hindi Language Week begins on September 11

 Mr Dutt said that the team at the Papatoetoe High School has been working on the Project and that the Trust’s services were recognised by the Indian Government and that the Speaker of ‘Lok Sabha,’ the Lower House of Parliament in Delhi Sumitra Mahajan presented a plaque to the Trust as a token of recognition on Sunday September 18, 2016 at Mahatma Gandhi Centre in Auckland.

-“We will continue work the successful achievement of our goals of promoting Hindi as a language of learning and its inclusion in the National Curriculum of New Zealand,” Mr Dutt said.
+“We will continue with our work towards the successful achievement of our goals of promoting Hindi as a language of learning and its inclusion in the National Curriculum of New Zealand,” Mr Dutt said.

 Indian Newslink has been working with the Trust to support its objectives.